GeoffreyMokua/Dairy-Business/README.md

  ## Technology Used
  ##### HTML- which was used to build the structure of the pages
  ##### CSS- it was used to style the pages including the navigating bar from the header towards the middle section and the footer.
+ ##### JS- it was used to create functions which collects the dairy production and displays the weekly, monthly and yearly reports
  ## License
  MIT License